The 15 Volleyball Hits All Players Must Know

 There are other terms that further describe a hit.

-These terms are often heard on courts at all levels and are popular variations of volleyball hits.
+These terms are often heard on volleyball courts at all levels and are popular variations of hits.

 a.
 Cross-Court Shot